chrisgrieser/shimmering-obsidian/README.md

 1) You access the main workflow configuration by clicking the *`[x]`* at the top right of the workflow (see image below).
 There, you have the following configuration options:
 	- `vault_path`: The *absolute* path to your obsidian vault, e.g., `/User/pseudometa/MyVault` or `~/Documents/obsidianVault`.
 		- You can use `~` in place of your home folder (useful for syncing settings accross devices.)
-		- You can later on change the vault that you want to control with this workflow via the `ovault` command, as described in the 'Features' section.
+		- You can later on change the vault that you want to control with this workflow via the `ovault` keyword, as described in the 'Features' section.
 	- `backup_destination`: Folder where the backups done by the `obackup` command should be saved.
 	- `max_number_of_bkps`: maximum number of backups that should be stored at the backup destination folder.
 When the number is reached, every new backup cause the oldest backup to be deleted.
-(Decrease this number, when your backup folder becomes to big.)
+(Decrease this number, when your backup folder becomes too big.)
 	- `fontformat`: format of the base64-conversion of font files, e.g., “woff2”
 	- `ocr_languages`: set language codes of Tesseract, e.g., `eng+deu` for English and German.
 You can find out the code for your language(s) in [this list](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html).
 	- `ocr_prefix`: Set the prefix for OCR Screenshots.
-Does accept dynamic content like the current date or time when you use [Alfred's Placeholder-Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).
-Note that while not very visible, `ocr_prefix` _can_ have multi-line values.
+Does accept dynamic content like the current date or time when you use [Alfred's Placeholder Syntax](https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time).
+Note that while not easy to see, `ocr_prefix` can have multi-line values.
 	- `search_ignore_attachments`: Whether to ignore attachments when using the `o` command to access the files in your vault.
 Will automatically retrieve recognize the attachment folder based on your Obsidian setting.
 Accepted values are “true” and “false”.
 	- `template_note_path`: Template to use when creating new notes with the `on` command or when browsing a folder via the `o` command.
 	- `thousand_seperator`: The thousand separator to use when download numbers are displayed, e.g., `.` or `,`.